 For purposes of program assessment, Psychology majors take a non-credit, non-graded comprehensive examination in psychology and a scientific-thinking examination near the end of their last semester preceding graduation.

-The PSY 4334/4335 course sequence constitutes one of three capstone experiences for the major in psychology (see also PSY 4435 and PSY 4555).
+PSY 4335 constitutes one of three capstone experiences for the major in psychology (see also PSY 4435 and PSY 4555).
 Each student conducts an independent research study requiring in-depth synthesis of prior learning of research methods, statistics and report writing.
-In PSY 4334, students (a) conceptualize their research questions and design and (b) plan and organize the study.
-In PSY 4335, students (a) collect and analyze data, (b) write a research report and present the results in two department colloquia (one oral, one poster).
+Students (a) conceptualize their research questions and design, (b) plan and organize the study, (c) collect and analyze data, (d) write a research report and present the results in two department colloquia (one oral, one poster).

 Students either (a) initiate and implement empirical research in an area of special interest or (b) participate in an ongoing empirical research project developed by a faculty member.
 For student-initiated projects, the student develops the research proposal, conducts the research and reports the research in standard APA format.
 For faculty-initiated research, students work one on- one with the faculty member or as part of his/her research team of students.
 Activities may include doing library research, developing measures, collecting data, analyzing data and writing portions of research reports using APA style.

 This course is a capstone option for psychology majors who have PSY 4555 waived because they have a double major that requires a clinical or field internship.
-In addition to time spent at the site, requirements are to write a brief proposal, keep a log/journal, write a paper in which psychological and ethical concepts are applied to fieldwork experience, and participate in an oral exam.
+In addition to time spent at the site, requirements are to write a brief proposal, keep a log/journal, complete a unit on ethics, write a paper in which psychology and ethical concepts are applied to fieldwork experience, and participate in an oral presentation.
 An additional four credits of PSY courses to make up for the four credits of fieldwork are not required.

 In-depth study of a topic of current interest in small group setting.
 Topic to be covered depends on the joint interest of faculty and students.